-Student Disability Services
+Student Accessibility Services

-The SDS endeavors to create a campus environment where all students are viewed on the basis of ability rather than disability.
+SAS endeavors to create a campus environment where all students are viewed on the basis of ability rather than disability.

 To read more about AUC's disability policy, click here.

-SDS facilitates reasonable accommodations for students with documented disabilities.
+SAS facilitates reasonable accommodations for students with documented disabilities.
 Reasonable accommodations are legally mandated forms of assistance or changes to environments that will enable a qualifying student to perform with other students despite having a disability.

-Adjustments or modifications to the environment, curriculum presentation or equipment that allow students with disabilities to gain access to content.
+Adjustments or modifications to the environment, curriculum presentation, or equipment that allow students with disabilities to gain access to content.

 Adjustments or modifications to the assignment format and presentation that allow students with disabilities to complete assigned tasks.